musatoktas/HTML5-CSS3-Notes/HTML-CSS HTML Basics-III.md

 </body>

-You can change size font color or font tyoe by using style attribute as you can know.
+You can change size font color or font typ by using style attribute as you can know.
 Here is a bit of example.

     <tr>
     	<th colspan="2" style="color: red; font-size: 19 px; font-family: Times New Roman">Famous Monsters by Birth Year </th>